dusty-nv/jetson-inference/docs/detectnet-console-2.md

 <a href="https://www.youtube.com/watch?v=iB86W-kloPE" target="_blank"><img src=https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/detectnet-ssd-parking-video.jpg width="585"></a>

-Remember that you can use the `--threshold` setting to change the detection sensitivity.
+Remember that you can use the `--threshold` setting to change the detection sensitivity up or down (the default is 0.5).

 ### Pre-trained Detection Models Available